homebridge/homebridge-config-ui-x/CONTRIBUTING.md

 ## Contributing To Translations

-Additional language translations, or improvments to existing translations are most welcome.
+Additional language translations, or improvements to existing translations are most welcome.
 Translations can be found here:

 https://github.com/oznu/homebridge-config-ui-x/tree/master/ui/src/i18n